 2) It’s more than just a “craving.”

-Dr. Sal Raichbach PsyD of Ambrosia Treatment Center goes on to explain that addiction is more than just a craving or a bad habit.
+Dr. Sal Raichbach, PsyD, goes on to explain that addiction is more than just a craving or a bad habit.
 “A lot of people use the word craving when referring to an addict’s lust for getting high, but using that word leads to a fundamental misunderstanding about the disease,” he says.
-“The reality is that the cravings of addiction isn’t the same kind of desire that someone would have for chocolate or potato chips.
+“The reality is that the craving of addiction isn’t the same kind of desire that someone would have for chocolate or potato chips.
 An addict doesn’t just crave the drug; their body is functioning as if it cannot live without it.”

 3) The substance becomes master of mind and body.

-“It’s your master,” RJ Oenbrink DO Philosophy from Appalachian Wellness says of the disease.
-“Without it, you have cravings, irritability, physical symptoms of withdrawal—incredible pain, diarrhea, vomiting, sweating, runny nose, yawning (opiates) or rebound anxiety, jitters, agitation (benzo’s, alcohol) or incapacitating fatigue (uppers).
+“It’s your master,” RJ Oenbrink, DO, says of the disease.
+“Without it, you have cravings, irritability, physical symptoms of withdrawal—incredible pain, diarrhea, vomiting, sweating, runny nose, yawning (opiates) or rebound anxiety, jitters, agitation (benzos, alcohol) or incapacitating fatigue (uppers).
 Nobody would choose this.
-If they went through withdrawal once, they’d never voluntarily do it again—the fact that they do helps prove this is a bona-fide illness that causes brain chemistry and structure changes.
+If they went through withdrawal once, they’d never voluntarily do it again.
+The fact that they do helps prove this is a bona fide illness that causes brain chemistry and structure changes.
 Yet, they do it again and again and again.
 Ruining their lives, their families, their relationships, jobs, prospects for a future.”